In a volunteer organization or non-profit, spreading the word on opportunities to connect and share is where social media shines.

 Two recommendations were made to Project Management Institute New York Chapter (PMINYC), where, I am both a card-carrying member of PMI and volunteer.
 Both recommendations are easily applied to other organizations or an individual who wants to launch and manage their social media identity.

 Communication has always been important, October’s PMINYC Seminar presents an opportunity for more people to see how and what information sharing through social media helps.

-The 1st recommendation I have is to use either of 2 free applications that allow you to write and schedule future release dates and times any amount of Tweets you want.
+1st recommendation: I have is to use either of two free applications that allow you to write and schedule future release dates and times any amount of Tweets you want.
 I use TweetDeck another is Hootsuite both are easy to download and offer quick setup, both are, again, free and allow: